Simion Ismailciuc

-Simion Ismailciuc (13 July 1930 – 1986) was a Romanian sprint canoeist.
+Simion Ismailciuc (13 July 1930 – November 1986) was a Romanian sprint canoeist.
 He had his best achievements in pairs, partnering with Dumitru Alexe.
 Together they won an Olympic gold medal in 1956, a European title in 1957 and a world title in 1958.
 Ismailciuc also excelled individually in the C-1 1000 m event, winning the world and European titles in 1963.
 He retired in 1965 to become a canoeing coach.

 Early life

-Born to an ethnic Ukrainian family of fishermen from the Danube Delta, he started fishing and paddling in a fisherman’s boat at the age of 6.
+Born to an ethnic Ukrainian family of fishermen from the Danube Delta, he had started fishing and paddling in a fisherman’s boat at the age of 6.
 During World War II he worked as an apprentice sailor on various types of river patrol boats, along with other boys in the area.
 After the war, he joined the Communist-inspired “Youth building sites” at Salva-Vișeu and Bumbești-Livezeni, after which he did his compulsory military service.
 While working and while in the military, he learned to play rugby and was quite talented at it.

 Sporting career

 After being de-mobilised, he joined Dinamo Bucharest’s rugby team, where he played for a few months.
-Dinamo’s canoeing coach Radu Huţan, hearing about his fisherman and paddling past, persuaded him to switch to canoeing, to which Ismailciuc would devote the rest of his life.
+Hearing about his fisherman and paddling past, Dinamo’s canoeing coach Radu Huţan persuaded him to switch to canoeing, to which Ismailciuc would devote the rest of his life.

 His outstanding talent, exceptional working capacity and his life experience soon turned him into Huţan’s genuine, albeit unpaid, assistant coach.
 Fascinated by Ismailciuc’s Danube Delta stories, Huţan sent him on various scouting missions there, resulting in a series of talented youngsters from that area (of various ethnic backgrounds) rising rather quickly to canoeing glory (a trend which would continue over the following decades).